isopleth/relaxation/README.md

 n.b. the gSchem symbol for an inverter, in schematic/INV1-1.sym, that I have used to draw the circuit diagram, is by jpd@noqsi.com, and licensed under the GNU General Public License.
+I have modified it slightly to remove the prominant "1" from the inverter body.
 See http://www.gedasymbols.org/user/john_doty/symbols/openIP/INV1-1.sym

+## Build environment

+The build environment was Ubuntu 20.04.
+The `Makefile` targets are:

+1. _default_ Rebuild relaxation executable and plot.pdf
+1. relaxation Rebuild relaxation executable
+1. clean Delete all targets

+The dependencies are as follows.
+The versions probably don't matter much but I have included them in case they do.

+* g++ (Ubuntu 9.3.0-10ubuntu2) 9.3.0
+* python (3.8.2)
+* gEDA (1.8.2) - if you want to regenerate schematics/circuit.png which is done manually